Duffy (singer): 2009–2010: Continued success and Endlessly

-2011–present: Planned third album, acting debut and hiatus from entertainment industry
+2011–2026: Planned third album, acting debut and hiatus from entertainment industry

 In 2011, producers David Banner and Albert Hammond announced that Duffy was in the studio for her third album, but nothing happened for the next few years.
 In August 2011, Duffy was scheduled to perform in Monaco for the Sporting Summer Festival, but cancelled.
 In October 2012, Duffy was announced as a performer for the Atelier Festival in Dubai but also cancelled.
 In September 2013, Duffy gave her first live performance in three years during a tribute to Edith Piaf in New York City.
 At the 2014 Cannes Film Festival, it was announced that Duffy would star in a film project called Secret Love which was never released.
 In 2015, she appeared in the crime thriller film Legend, playing American singer Timi Yuro and also contributed three songs to the soundtrack, her first recordings since 2010.

 After years of avoiding the media and public events, as well as not releasing new musical material, Duffy said in an interview in 2020 that she was "raped and drugged and held hostage" years ago and that was the reason for her hiatus.
 In 2020, she posted two of her unreleased songs, "Something Beautiful" and "River in the Sky".

 On 26 March 2025, Duffy appeared in a video posted to TikTok, lip-syncing to a garage remix of "Mercy" by The Emotion; the track is expected to be released, however no date has been announced.

+2026–present: Return to performance

+On 8 April 2026, Daily Mirror reported that Duffy changed her legal name from Aimée Anne Duffy to Duffy Jones.
+That July, she performed at her first concert in fifteen years, at London's Hoxton Hall.
+The event—described as intimate—only had fifty guests in attendance.
+Following her performance, an after party was held at London's Queen of Hoxton in Shoreditch.

 Artistry

-On 1 February 2009, The Times Encyclopedia of modern music named Rockferry an "Essential" blue-eyed soul recording.
-Albums by Amy Winehouse and Adele were also named as essential Blue Eyed Soul recordings in the "recent" category.

-During her Best New Artist acceptance speech at the 51st Annual Grammy Awards, Adele said that she loves Duffy and thinks she is "amazing".
+On 1 February 2009, The Times Encyclopedia of modern music named Rockferry an "essential" blue-eyed soul recording.
+Albums by Amy Winehouse and Adele were also named as essential blue-eyed soul recordings in the "recent" category.
+During her Best New Artist acceptance speech at the 51st Annual Grammy Awards, Adele said that she loved Duffy and thought she was "amazing".

 Duffy lists Marvin Gaye, Phil Spector, and Arcade Fire as her musical influences.

-Duffy's "Distant Dreamer" is used as the ending theme in JoJo's Bizarre Adventure: Stone Ocean.